moppymopperson/linealysis/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

-# Linalysis
+# Linealysis

-Linealysis is a simple Javascript/Typescript for transforming chat history exported from Line into convenient immutable objects that can be used for personal projects.
+Linealysis is a simple Javascript/Typescript module for transforming chat history exported from Line into convenient immutable objects that can be used for personal projects.

 ```js
 const fs = require('fs')